aldryn/aldryn-boilerplate-bootstrap3/docs/guidelines/comments.rst

 ------

 In 3.3.0 we introduced `YUIDoc <http://yui.github.io/yuidoc/>`_ which uses syntax similar to JSDoc in order to further improve JavaScript documentation.
-We are encouraging using this style within your code as shown in ``/static/js/addons/cl.utils.js``.
+We encourage using this style within your code, as shown in ``/static/js/addons/cl.utils.js``.